-The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry has revealed that financial institutions have engaged in misconduct and conduct falling below acceptable community standards.
+The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry has revealed that financial institutions engaged in misconduct and conduct falling below acceptable community standards.

 False or Misleading Statements

-It was revealed in one of the earlier hearings that AMP Limited had mislead the corporate regulator ASIC on countless occasions.
+It was revealed in one of the earlier hearings that AMP Limited misled the corporate regulator ASIC on countless occasions.
 Counsel assisting the Commission said that AMP and its licensees may have contravened section 1308 of the Corporations Act by making misleading statements to ASIC.
 These provisions carry criminal penalties.

 It was further recommended that AMP be charged for breaching Section 64 of the Australian Securities and Investment Commission Act which makes it a criminal offence to provide false information to ASIC.